-This session of DesignSpace 4 is dedicated to brainstorm, iterate, concept, validate and designing products that would follow the methodologies and principles of Design Thinking and Service Design.
-During this DesignSpace session, you will be exposed and asked to design products from a service perspective.
-Students will be required to apply different methodologies to create multiple touchpoints as part of the product design development process.
+This session of DesignSpace 4 is dedicated to brainstorming, iterating, concepting, validating, and designing products that follow the methodologies and principles of Design Thinking.
+During this studio course, you will experience designing products from a service perspective and apply various methodologies to create multiple touchpoints as part of the design process.